Contents

 About us

-Tūāpapa Rangahau, partnering research and enterprise, combines the management and administration of staff and student research at Unitec, under the leadership of Unitec’s Director of Research and Enterprise.
-Tūāpapa Rangahau is the Research Office at Unitec.
+Tūāpapa Rangahau, partnering research and enterprise, combines the management and administration of staff and student research at MIT Unitec, under the leadership of the Director of Research and Enterprise.
+Tūāpapa Rangahau is the Research Office of MIT and Unitec.

 Across our campuses, staff and student researchers are investigating topics from a range of disciplines – from nursing and architecture to computing and construction.
 The topics are as diverse as the areas in which we teach; the common factor is their focus on creating research that has a concrete output for the world around us.